 Cheapest Shipping Partner – United States Postal Service

 After the raised rates in 2016, USPS still is the cheapest carrier to work with.
-In some categories, it beats FedEx by a $20 dollar difference for each standard package sent via Priority Mail.
 If you’re expecting to ship a lot of boxes, it may be a good idea to plan very well in advance and ship well before the first week of December with USPS.
 However, note that the rates may change after January 2020.
 You can see the 2020 rates here.

 - USPS always rounds weight up to the nearest pound or ounce.
 You need to calculate postage accordingly.

 - There is a weight limit of 13 oz. for First Class parcels.
-Everything over that number can only be sent via Priority Mail.
+You can send everything over that number only via Priority Mail.
 On the bright side, Priority Mail’s flat rate options allow merchants to ship products of any weight across any distance, as long as it fits into a flat rate slab.

 - For packages traveling over several zones, you need to account for the dimensional weight.
 You can understand this better by scheduling a free consultation with USPS.